trimstray/test-your-sysadmin-skills/README.md

 **Cross Site Scripting** is a JavaScript vulnerability in the web applications.
 The easiest way to explain this is a case when a user enters a script in the client side input fields and that input gets processed without getting validated.
 This leads to untrusted data getting saved and executed on the client side.

-Countermeasures of XSS are input validation, implementing a CSP (Content security policy) etc.
+Countermeasures of XSS are input validation, implementing a CSP (Content security policy) and other.

 </details>

 <details>
 <summary><b>HIDS vs NIDS and which one is better and why?</b></summary><br>

 **HIDS** is host intrusion detection system and **NIDS** is network intrusion detection system.
 Both the systems work on the similar lines.
-It’s just that the placement in different.
-HIDS is placed on each host whereas NIDS is placed in the network.
-For an enterprise, NIDS is preferred as HIDS is difficult to manage, plus it consumes processing power of the host as well.
+It’s just that the placement in different. **HIDS** is placed on each host whereas **NIDS** is placed in the network.
+For an enterprise, **NIDS** is preferred as **HIDS** is difficult to manage, plus it consumes processing power of the host as well.

 </details>